 - the largest discrepancies concern violent forms of death: suicide, homicide and terrorism.
 All three receive much more relative attention in Google searches and media coverage than their relative share of deaths.
 When it comes to the media coverage on causes of death, violent deaths account for more than two-thirds of coverage in the New York Times and The Guardian but account for less than 3 percent of the total deaths in the US.

-What’s interesting is that Americans search on Google is a much closer reflection of what kills us than what is presented in the media.
+What’s interesting is that what Americans search on Google is a much closer reflection of what kills us than what is presented in the media.
 One way to think about it is that media outlets may produce content that they think readers are most interested in, but this is not necessarily reflected in our preferences when we look for information ourselves.

-[Clicking on the visualization will open it in higher resolution; The chart shows the summary for the year 2016, but interactive charts for all available years is available at the end of this blog.3]
+[Clicking on the visualization will open it in higher resolution; The chart shows the summary for the year 2016, but interactive charts for all available years are available at the end of this blog.3]

 As we can see clearly from the chart above, there is a disconnect between what we die from, and how much coverage these causes get in the media.
 Another way to summarize this discrepancy is to calculate how over- or underrepresented each cause is in the media.
 To do this, we simply calculate the ratio between the share of deaths and share of media coverage for each cause.

 In this chart, we see how over- or underrepresented each cause is in newspaper coverage.4 Causes shown in red are overrepresented in the media; those in blue are underrepresented.
 Numbers denote the factor by which they are misrepresented.

 The major standout here – I had to break the scale on the y-axis since it’s several orders of magnitude higher than everything else – is terrorism: it is overrepresented in the news by almost a factor of 4000.